-These Brown Sugar Pecan Cookies are soft, buttery, brown sugar cookies topped with brown sugar frosting and more pecans — one perfect cookie!
-Great for Christmas baking or any day of the year!
+These Brown Sugar Pecan Cookies are soft, buttery, brown sugar cookies topped with brown sugar frosting and more pecans — perfect for Christmas baking or any day of the year!
 Includes step by step recipe video

 I know what you’re thinking.